kidaa30/ohimanual/3_conduct_manual/ohi-manual.md

 ## GitHub

-**GitHub** is an open-source development platform that enables easy collaboration and versioning, which means that all saved versions are archived and attributed to each user.
+**GitHub**, together with the version control system **git**, is an open-source development platform that enables easy collaboration and versioning, which means that all saved versions are archived and attributed to each user.
 It is possible to revert back to any previous version, which is incredibly useful to not only to document what work has been done, but how it differs from work done in the past, and who is responsible for the changes.

 **GitHub Vocabulary:**